AlexSiderakis/FDTD/README.md

 ```

 ## Expected Results
 Outside the material, wave propagation follows standard Maxwell’s equations.
 Upon reaching the Drude material, part of the wave is transmitted, and part is reflected.
-The expected behavior is a lens-like effect, where the pulse converges and then re-emerges.
 The expected behavior is a **lens-like effect**, where the wave converges and then re-emerges.
 The simulation captures wave evolution at different time steps (50, 100, 200, ..., 700 steps).

 ## Visualizations